brenogpa/BancoXYZ/README.md

 *	User Authentication: Basic user model and authentication logic.
 *	Deposit and Withdrawal: Users can deposit and withdraw money, with balance updates reflected in real-time.
 *	Banknote Combinations: Logic to generate up to three possible combinations of banknotes for a given withdrawal amount.
-*	User Interface: Clean and user-friendly interface for interacting with the ATM system.

 ## Project Structure
 *	BancoXYZ.Models: Contains the User model.